 But the electronic invoice extraction and conversion process isn’t simple enough for just anybody to handle.
 Companies who handle a high volume of electronic invoices would do well to invest in a third-party electronic mailroom scanning partner.
 Doing so makes invoice processing move more efficiently from start to finish, which can yield major wins for businesses of every size.

-For more information on how to improve your AP Automation process, read our blog post “8 Signs You Can Trust Your AP Automation Partner.”
+For more information on how to improve your AP Automation process, read our blog post “What Should You Be Looking for in an AP Automation Partner?.”